PLCnext/EdgeDevices/01_BasicFlow.md

 ### MQTT in Node
 Connects to a MQTT broker and subscribes to messages from the specified topic.
-The subscription topic can include MQTT wild cards, + for one level, # for multiple levels.
+The subscription topic can include MQTT wild cards, + for one level, # for multiple levels.
 This node requires a connection to a MQTT broker to be configured.
 Click the “Pencil” icon to open the “Edit mqtt in node” window for configuration.
 Several MQTT nodes (in or out) can share the same broker connection, if required.